-2015 Fantasy Football PPR Rankings: Wide Receivers- Updated: Tuesday, July 7th
+2016 Fantasy Football Rankings - PPR Rankings - Wide Receivers- Updated: Monday, July 25th

-Scoring: These rankings are based on PPR (point per reception) scoring (one point per 10 rushing yards, six points per rushing touchdown plus one point per every reception with one point per 10 receiving yards and six points per receiving touchdown) and are for the 2015 season only.
+Scoring: These rankings are based on point-per-reception (PPR) scoring -- one point per 10 rushing yards, six points per rushing touchdown plus one point per reception, one point per 10 receiving yards and six points per receiving touchdown.

 1. Antonio Brown, Pittsburgh Steelers

 The consensus top receiver in fantasy, Brown is as safe and productive as it gets.
 While he set career highs of 136 catches and 1,834 yards, Brown's numbers may have been even better had Ben Roethlisberger not missed time last season.
 Over his past three seasons combined, Brown has a total of 375 receptions for 5,031 yards and 31 touchdowns with a minimum of 110 catches and 1,499 yards per season.

 [Poll: Will it be a record-setting season for Brown?]

 Over the past two seasons combined, Jones has a total of 240 catches for 3,464 yards, second in both categories to Pittsburgh's Antonio Brown.
 Aside from Brown, no other receivers have 3,000-plus yards over the past two seasons.